Alligator meat

 Alligator meat is the meat from alligators that is for consumption.
-It has been used both historically and in contemporary times in various cuisines of the Southern United States.
-Alligator eggs are also for consumption.
+In the United States, alligator meat is commonly eaten, where it is regarded as a delicacy and staple in local cuisines both historically and in modern times.
+Alligator eggs can also be consumed.
 Alligator meat is high in protein and low in fat, and has a mild flavor and firm texture.

-In the United States, outside of a short legal hunting season in some states, it can only be legally sourced from alligator farms.
-Farmed gator meat is available for consumer purchase in specialty food stores, some grocery stores, and can also be mail ordered.
-Some U.S. companies process and market alligator meat derived only from the tail of alligators.
-It can also be made into pet food.
+In the United States, gator meat is available for consumer purchase in specialty food stores, some grocery stores, and can also be mail ordered.

 Composition

 A 3+1/2 oz reference serving of alligator meat provides 143 kcal of food energy, 29 grams of protein, 3 percent fat and 65 milligrams of cholesterol.
 It also contains a significant amount of phosphorus, potassium, vitamin B12, niacin and monounsaturated fatty acids.

 Alligator meat has been described as having a mild flavor and a firm texture.
 It tastes like quail, with a mildly fishy flavor, and is often chewy, depending on preparation.